This singleness thing stinks and it stinks bad.

 For many years now, I’ve withstood people’s nagging inquiry about my civil status and their sometimes, straightforward questions about my gender preferences.
 Oftentimes, I get sympathy mixed with womb, pregnancy, biological clock concerns.

-For the life of them, they couldn’t comprehend why I am 42 and still single.
+For the life of them, they couldn’t comprehend why I am – at this age – still single.
 Well, for the life of me I couldn’t explain it to them either.
+Do I even need to explain myself?
+And let’s not discuss the biological clock expiration for pushing children out of my ovaries (are ovaries womb?).

 Before moving forward with my train of thought, let’s cover some basic grounds.

 First, no, I am not a lesbian.
-I desire for a man and get attracted to a good-smellin’, tough or rugged-lookin’, wearing freshly laundered, freshly pressed jeans and shirt, sweep-me-off kind of knight in shining armor.
+I desire for a man and I get attracted to a good-smellin’, rugged-lookin’, wearing freshly laundered, freshly pressed jeans and shirt, sweep-me-off kind of knight in shining armor.
 You know, a very kind gentleman who still smells good even after a battle.
-(Kinda like this man).
+(Kinda like this man minus the beard or mustache.
+By the way, he’s already married).

 It’s been a long, almost endless, walk.
 Only God knows the journey that stretches ahead of me.